Your Guide to a Budget-friendly Wedding in Singapore during the Pandemic

 Once you’ve crunched the numbers for your nuptials, have a think about what the next 10 years will look like.
 Are you thinking about having children soon?
 Will your parents or in-laws be needing elderly care in a few years?
 Regardless of what the future holds for the both of you, you can start preparing for it today.

-If you want to start saving seriously, but aren’t keen on locking up your finances for an extended period, a savings plan you can consider is Income’s Gro Flex Saver.
-This plan provides 5% of the sum assured as guaranteed cash benefit after just 2 years, at which point you will have the flexibility to withdraw or accumulate.
-Furthermore, the plan provides coverage for death and total and permanent disability (TPD before age 70).
-The best part is acceptance is guaranteed with no medical underwriting required and you can pick a policy term and premium term that suits your lifestyle and financial ability.
+If you want to start saving seriously, but aren’t keen on locking up your finances for an extended period, a savings plan you can consider is Income’s Gro Cash Flex.
+This plan provides yearly cash payouts from the end of the second policy year, and you will have the flexibility to receive your cash payouts or accumulate with us.
+Furthermore, the plan provides coverage for death and total and permanent disability (TPD before the anniversary immediately after you reach the age of 70).

 Need help planning financially for what awaits you as a married couple?
 Income’s friendly financial advisors are here to help.